polarch/Spherical-Harmonic-Transform/README.md

 >    archontis.politis@aalto.fi
 ---

+This Matlab/Octave library was developed during my doctoral research in the Communication Acoustics Research Group, Aalto, Finland.
+If you would like to reference the code, you can refer to my dissertation published [here](https://aaltodoc.aalto.fi/handle/123456789/22499):

+    Archontis Politis, Microphone array processing for parametric spatial audio techniques, 2016 Doctoral Dissertation, Department of Signal Processing and Acoustics, Aalto University, Finland

 Both real and complex SH are supported.
 The orthonormalised versions of SH are used.
 More specifically, the complex SHs are given by: